Skip to main content

 Phentermine dosage

-Phentermine is available in oral capsule dosage forms of 15mg and 30mg.
-There is also a tablet form which is a 37.5mg dose, but is the equivalent of 30mg of phentermine base.
-There are also 8mg and 18.75mg dosage forms available.
-Typical dosing for patients is 15mg to 30mg daily, though your healthcare professional will determine the best dose for you.
+Phentermine is available in oral capsule dosage forms of 15mg, 30mg, and 37.5mg.
+There are also phentermine tablets available as 8mg and 37.5mg (equivalent to 30mg of phentermine base).
+Typical dosing for patients is 15mg to 37.5mg daily and may be taken in divided doses (once, twice, or three times per day), though your healthcare professional will determine the best dose for you.

-Adverse events like insomnia, dry mouth, and dizziness will increase with higher doses of phentermine.
-Phentermine has a high discontinuation rate due to adverse events.
+Adverse events like insomnia, dry mouth, and dizziness may increase with higher doses of phentermine.

 Is phentermine safe?

-Phentermine is an often maligned medication.
+Phentermine has been considered a controversial appetite suppressant.
 The diet pill has a risky reputation for two main reasons:

 1. Phentermine is an amphetamine-like medication.

 It’s chemically similar to amphetamines.
-So, the U.S. Food and Drug Administration (FDA) classifies it as a Schedule IV drug (i.e., a federally controlled substance), because of concerns for potential abuse or addiction.
-Dr. Nadolsky points out, phentermine is not an amphetamine.
+So, the United States Food and Drug Administration (FDA) classifies it as a Schedule IV drug (i.e., a federally controlled substance), because of concerns for potential abuse or addiction.
+Dr. Nadolsky points out tha phentermine is not an amphetamine.
 “Phentermine appears to be safe—even for long-term use,” he says.
 “And in my practice, I’ve never seen or heard of a problem with phentermine.”

-2. Phentermine was half of the drug duo phen-fen.
+2. Phentermine was half of the drug duo fen-phen.

-In the 1990s, physicians prescribed phentermine with fenfluramine or dexfenfluramine, a pairing nicknamed phen-fen.
-Phen-fen became a miracle weight-loss craze, until the FDA in 1997 realized fenfluramine and dexfenfluramine were causing serious heart problems and pulled them from the market.
-Phentermine was not determined to be linked to the more serious side effects and cardiac events and therefore was allowed to remain on the market as short-term, monotherapy for obesity.
+In the 1990s, physicians prescribed phentermine with fenfluramine or dexfenfluramine, a pairing nicknamed fen-phen.
+Fen-phen became a miracle weight-loss craze until the FDA realized fenfluramine and dexfenfluramine were causing serious heart problems and pulled them from the market in 1997.
+Phentermine was not determined to be linked to the more serious side effects and cardiac events and, therefore, it was allowed to remain on the market as a short-term monotherapy for obesity.

 Phentermine side effects